 Accounts Receivable factoring differs from borrowing.
-The accounts receivables are sold rather than merely offered as collateral.
+The accounts receivables are sold rather than simply offered as collateral.
 The net result is that your company can convert its receivables into immediate operating cash.
 You will not have to wait 30, 60, 90 days or more for your customers to pay.
 This method places the time, cost, and effort of a collection into the hands of a funding company, providing you the time to concentrate on what you do best – run your company.
-Your company receives the cash it needs when it needs it, so that you may best manage your business.
+Your company receives the cash it needs when it needs it, so that you may best run your business.

 Why do companies use Accounts Receivable Factoring services?

 Any business that invoices other businesses or government entities for delivered goods and rendered services can benefit from factoring.
-Many business owners find these services beneficial because of the following reasons:
+Many business owners see these services useful because of the following reasons:

 - Are experiencing rapid growth and need to purchase materials, pay vendors and cover operating expenses